FilippoPisello/cluedo/readme.md

     - If yes, call [S, W, P] the three items included in the accusation:
         1. While PLAYER do not have the cards:
             - Store the fact that they do not own neither [S, W, P]
+            - Check if there is any element nobody owns
+                - If yes and if there are no covered cards on the table:
+                    - Store it as one of the three final cards
         1. When a PLAYER has a card:
             - Store that PLAYER owns that card
             - Remove from the suspects the card revealed